oddbird/oddsite/content/2017/03/06/pattern-making.rst

   $result: color('blue-gray');

-While ``'blue' ('desaturate': 20%)`` doesn't mean anything special to Sass, our ``color()`` function understands how to parse that syntax, and make the necessary conversions.
+While ``'blue' ('desaturate': 20%)`` doesn’t mean anything special to Sass, our ``color()`` function understands how to parse that syntax, and make the necessary conversions.